carrienlei/lab-03/README.md

 Answer for Question 3:
 The PUT methond is the REST Method not used in out mail server.
 We can extend out server to use this method by creating a function that will require a set of three parameters, the url, params or data, and the arguments.
 (Ishraq Rahman)

+Answer for Question 4:
+API keys are used for many RESTful APIs as a way to authorize and authenticate API requests from the client.
+This way, the server can track and identify individual clients, monitor usage, and enforce rate limiting and other access controls (preventing unauthorized access and abuse of the API). (https://cloud.google.com/endpoints/docs/openapi/when-why-api-key)